 What Situations Can Trigger A Paruresis Reaction?

 There can be a whole range of different situations.
-We’ll try and explain it up by giving a few examples:
+I’ll explain it up by giving a few examples:

 - A busy toilet in a public arena.
 Typically this could be a restaurant, bar, sports arena, theatre or concert hall.
 Any public restroom where others are either in the room or highly likely to come in.